stefanpenner/bundler/README.markdown

     # it can be specified the same way as with rubygems' #gem method.
     gem "rack", "1.0.0"

+    # the require_as allows you to specify which file should be required when
+    # the require_env is called.
+By default, it is the gem’s name
+    gem "rack_csrf", :require_as => "rack/csrf"

     # Specify a dependency rspec, but only require that gem in the "testing"
     # environment. :except is also a valid option to specify environment
     # restrictions.
     gem "rspec", :only => :testing

+    # blocks can also be used to batch assign gems to specific environments.
+    #
+    # You can use only or except in block mode to specify a number of gems at once
+    only :testing { gem "rspec" }

     # Specify a dependency, but specify that it is already present and expanded
     # at vendor/rspec.
 Bundler will treat rspec as though it was the rspec gem
     # for the purpose of gem resolution: if another gem depends on a version